Dr Kelly Johnson

 Biography

-My areas of research include domestic and sexual violence, policing, and feminist sociolegal studies.
-I have particular research expertise in the policing of domestic and sexual violence, victims, criminal and procedural justice, emerging forms of abuse such as cyberflashing and image-based sexual abuse, and feminist theory.
-My work to date has involved a range of qualitative and mixed-method studies, including police ethnography, data and case file analysis, and working closely with victims of abuse, for example via interviews or expert by experience panel consultations.
+I have research expertise in policing responses to domestic and sexual violence, victim-survivors, criminal and procedural justice, and understanding emerging forms of abuse such as cyberflashing and image-based sexual abuse.
+My work involves a range of qualitative and mixed methods, including police ethnography, data and case file analysis, and working closely with victims of abuse, for example via interviews or expert by experience panel consultations.

-I joined SCCJR (Sociology) at the University of Glasgow in October 2022, having previously worked as an Assistant Professor at Durham University.
-Enquiries about PhD supervision in my areas of research expertise and interest are welcome.
+I joined the Scottish Centre for Crime and Justice Research (School of Social and Political Sciences) at the University of Glasgow in October 2022, having previously worked as an Assistant Professor at Durham University.
+Enquiries about PhD supervision in my areas of research are welcome.

-For any research, training, media or consultancy enquiries please contact me directly by email.
+For any research, consultancy, or media enquiries please contact me directly by email.

 Research interests